 2. Workload placement

-Working through a rigorous workload placement methodology can help to clarify decisions and optimize utilization and TCO.
+Working through a rigorous workload placement methodology can help to clarify decisions and optimize infrastructure efficiency and total cost of ownership (TCO).
 It’s important to identify which workloads it makes sense to keep on premises and modernize utilizing a hyper-converged infrastructure (HCI) environment, and which it makes sense to migrate to public cloud.
-You can do this by thinking through key requirements for these workloads, like performance, availability, security and latency.
+You can do this by thinking through key requirements for these workloads, like performance, availability, data size security and latency.

 3. Management infrastructure

 How are you going to oversee the management and automate the provision of virtualized services?
-The more comprehensive the management infrastructure, the easier it is to move VMs, maximize utilization, and propagate changes.
+The more comprehensive the management infrastructure, the easier it is to move VMs, maximize efficiency, and propagate changes.

 4. Data architecture